Energy Transfer (NYSE:ET) Given New $11.00 Price Target at Credit Suisse Group

-Energy Transfer (NYSE:ET) had its target price lifted by Credit Suisse Group from $10.00 to $11.00 in a research note issued to investors on Monday, Analyst Ratings Network reports.
-The firm currently has an outperform rating on the pipeline company’s stock.
+Energy Transfer (NYSE:ET) had its price target raised by stock analysts at Credit Suisse Group from $10.00 to $11.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm currently has an “outperform” rating on the pipeline company’s stock.
+Credit Suisse Group’s price objective points to a potential upside of 34.97% from the stock’s previous close.

 About Energy Transfer